Sing Higher Notes Without Straining [5 Hacks]

 Now, hack number five is a little bit more advanced and comes with the caveat that you MUST be able to implement all four other hacks perfectly before attempting to sing with compression.
 The reason we spoke at length about how support and a full chest voice are not the same thing is because compression may at first have a similar sensation to pushing or pulling chest, however with the right approach will actually allow you to sing higher chest voice notes, allow a powerful connection between chest and head voice and as a final cherry on top, allow you to sing higher notes without straining.
 Compression is linked to the manner with which you support your voice and requires consistent air pressure and limited air flow when you sing – the final step to compression is actually locating the supraglottis and making the differentiation between a glottal onset, pushing, and healthy compression.

-A great place to start with these 5 vocal hacks is the free foundations 101 singing course available here at BVS which will show you how to set up a rock solid foundation for your voice so you can implement these 5 vocal hacks with ease.
-When you’re ready to take your voice to the next level with professional voice training, you’re welcome to book a Skype Lesson with me and we’ll start working towards extending your range and building control, balance and consistency in your voice every time you sing!
+A great place to start with these 5 vocal hacks is the foundations 101 singing course available here at BVS which will show you how to set up a rock solid foundation for your voice so you can implement these 5 vocal hacks with ease and start working towards extending your range and building control, balance and consistency in your voice every time you sing!

 If you have any questions about how to sing higher notes without straining, you’re welcome to leave any questions or feedback below!